 2011–2012 Bottlenose Dolphin Unusual Mortality Event in Texas

-On May 9, 2012, NOAA declared an Unusual Mortality Event for bottlenose dolphins in Texas.
-The UME lasted from November 2011 to March 2012 and included 126 bottlenose dolphins.
-The majority of those stranded in 5 counties: Aransas, Calhoun, Kleburg, Galveston, and Brazoria.
+The Unusual Mortality Event involving bottlenose dolphins in Texas that began in November 2011 is over.
+The event was investigated by NOAA Fisheries and partners and was defined as occurring from November 1, 2011 to March 31, 2012 along the Texas coast.
+The majority of strandings occurred in 5 counties: Aransas, Calhoun, Kleburg, Galveston, and Brazoria.